 There are credible reports of imminent attacks in Kabul city.
 There are also ongoing threats against the Kabul International Airport and aircraft.
 There have been rocket attacks on the airport, and bomb attacks at the airport entrance and on roads leading to the airport.

 Many terrorist attacks have targeted international convoys, including foreign military and security forces.
-There have also been insider attacks (where individuals wearing Afghan National Defence and Security Forces uniforms attack members of foreign security forces).
+There is a history of, and increasing concerns about, insider attacks (where individuals wearing Afghan National Defence and Security Forces uniforms attack members of foreign security forces).

 Advice to Australian Embassy staff: Security arrangements for Australian Embassy staff in Kabul are at a high level at all times.